One-day, face-to-face course.

-This course has been developed for disability workers and advocates, community service workers, family support workers and case managers who may have the opportunity to support parents with intellectual or other cognitive disabilities.
+This course was developed for disability workers and advocates, community service workers, family support workers and case managers who may have the opportunity to support parents with intellectual or other cognitive disabilities.

-The course will be interactive, providing a sound understanding of the care and protection system and relevant law through a variety of case examples.
-It will stimulate practical ideas for assisting parents with cognitive disability to ‘make sense of the system’, and to respond to systemic expectations if they are to retain or regain care of their children.
+The course was interactive, providing a sound understanding of the care and protection system and relevant law through a variety of case examples.
+It stimulated practical ideas for assisting parents with cognitive disability to ‘make sense of the system’, and to respond to systemic expectations if they are to retain or regain care of their children.

 Outcomes from the workshop

-By the end of this workshop it is expected that participants will be able to:
+By the end of this workshop it was expected that participants will be able to: